 A relocation grant is available up to a maximum of £5,000 to anyone who has an OT/Trusted Assessor referral recommending they relocate to a more suitable property that can be adapted to meet their need.
-The grant is open to owner occupiers and those living in rented accommodation.

 Applicants must be resident within North East Lincolnshire and move to a property within the borough.